artemdemo/grokking-algorithms-in-go/readme.md

 # Some basic algorithms written in Go

-Just playing arround with Go, while reading "Grokking algothims" by Aditya Y. Bhargava
+Just playing around with Go, while reading "Grokking algorithms" by Aditya Y. Bhargava

+## How to start

+1. Install Go on your machine
+1. Run `./test.sh`